 (Other than that awesome Daisy hat I’m rocking in the picture above, of course.)
 You can check out my full camping packing list, but here are a few essentials for camping at Fort Wilderness:

 - Reflective blankets: Our old camper didn’t have air conditioning and it gets super hot in Florida.
-We used these to cover the cloth bunk ends and reflect some of the sunlight.
+We used reflective blankets to cover the cloth bunk ends and reflect some of the sunlight.
 The temperature difference inside was dramatic and these are great for either tents or pop-ups.

 - Tent: If you’re packing a tent, I’d recommend a nice Coleman one.
 This type has dark panels that block some of the sunlight so you can sleep in a little if you want to and stay a bit cooler.

 - Bathing suit: You’ll definitely want to hit the pool while you’re there.
 Do it in style with a Disney themed bathing suit.
 You can get kids’ bathing suits anywhere, but ones for adults are harder to find.
-This one is very subtle, but I’m a fan of going all out in this Little Mermaid one.
+I’m a fan of going all out in this Little Mermaid one.

-- String lights: The campground is pretty well-lit overall, but we always travel with these to liven up our site.
+- String lights: The campground is pretty well-lit overall, but we always travel with these to liven up our site and throw a little extra light at night.
 The mason jar style is perfect for Fort Wilderness.

 - Extension cord: Whether you’re in a tent or a camper, you’ll definitely have some electronics that you want to plug in.
 A hearty, all-weather extension cord like this is perfect.